 We understand that Regency Realty Corporation, a Florida corporation (the "Company" or "Regency"), and Pacific Retail Trust, a Maryland real estate investment trust ("Pacific"), propose to enter into an Agreement and Plan of Merger (the "Agreement") pursuant to which Pacific will merge with and into the Company (the "Merger").
-In the Merger, (a) each outstanding share of beneficial interest, par value \$.01 per share, of Pacific will be converted into the right to receive 0.48 (the "Exchange Ratio") shares of Common Stock, par value \$.01 per share, of the Company ("Company Common Stock"), (b) each outstanding share of Pacific Series A Preferred Stock will be converted into the right to receive 0.48 shares of Series A Cumulative Convertible Redeemable Preferred Stock of the Company, and (c) each outstanding share of Pacific Series B Preferred Stock will be converted into the right to receive 0.48 shares of Series B Cumulative Convertible Redeemable Preferred Stock of the Company.
+In the Merger, (a) each outstanding share of beneficial interest, par value \$.01 per share, of Pacific will be converted into the right to receive 0.48 (the "Exchange Ratio") shares of Common Stock, par value \$.01 per share, of the Company ("Company Common Stock"), (b) each outstanding share of Pacific Series A Preferred Stock will be converted into the right to receive 0.48 shares of Series A Cumulative Convertible Redeemable Preferred Stock of the Company, and (c) each outstanding share of Pacific Series B Preferred Stock will be converted into the right to receive 0.48 shares of Series A Cumulative Convertible Redeemable Preferred Stock will be converted into the right to receive 0.48 shares of Series B Cumulative Convertible Redeemable Preferred Stock of the Company, and (c) each outstanding share of Pacific Series B Cumulative Convertible Redeemable Preferred Stock of the Company.
 Furthermore, we understand that Security Capital U.S. Realty and its wholly-owned subsidiary, Security Capital Holdings S.A. (collectively, "Security Capital") owns approximately 11.7 million shares of Regency, approximately 47.0 million shares of Pacific, and will own approximately 34.3 million shares of Regency after giving effect to the Merger.